-EDU 531 Specific Methods in Teaching Social Studies
+EDU 531: Specific Methods in Teaching Social Studies

-Prerequisites: 12 hours in program completed; passing score on FTCE SAE
+3 credit hours • Prerequisites: 12 hours in program completed; passing score on FTCE SAE.
 This course explores methods and problems in the teaching of social studies in 6-12 schools.
 Topics include the alignment of long- and short-term planning with state (e.g., Florida Sunshine State Standards) and national standards.
 Field experience is required.

-EDU 532 Instructional Strategies
+EDU 532: Instructional Strategies

-Applies learning theory to course development.
+3 credit hours • Applies learning theory to course development.
 Topics include the use of media for teaching/ learning, active learning, instructional theories, and best practices for development of both synchronous and asynchronous courses.

-EDU 533 Specific Methods in Teaching Mathematics
+EDU 533: Specific Methods in Teaching Mathematics

-Prerequisites: 12 hours completed in program; passing score on FTCE SAE
+3 credit hours • Prerequisites: 12 hours completed in program; passing score on FTCE SAE.
 This course explores methods and problems in the teaching of mathematics in 6-12 schools.
 Topics include the alignment of long- and short-term planning with state (e.g., Florida Sunshine State Standards) and national standards.
 Field experience is required.

-EDU 535 Specific Methods in Teaching Science
+EDU 535: Specific Methods in Teaching Science

-Prerequisites: 12 hours completed in program; passing score on FTCE SAE
+3 credit hours • Prerequisites: 12 hours completed in program; passing score on FTCE SAE.
 This course explores methods and problems in the teaching of science in 6-12 schools.
 Topics include the alignment of long- and short-term planning with state (e.g., Florida Sunshine State Standards) and national standards (e.g., biology, physics, chemistry).
 The subject specialization course is selected in advance of registration.
 Field experience is required.

-EDU 537 Specific Methods in Teaching English
+EDU 537: Specific Methods in Teaching English

-Prerequisites: 12 hours completed in program; passing score on FTCE SAE
+3 credit hours • Prerequisites: 12 hours completed in program; passing score on FTCE SAE.
 This course explores methods and problems in the teaching of English in 6-12 schools.
 Topics include the alignment of long- and short-term planning with state (e.g., Florida Sunshine State Standards) and national standards.
 Field experience is required.

-EDU 541 Utilization of Instructional Technology and Media
+EDU 541: Utilization of Instructional Technology and Media

-Prerequisite: EDU 523
+3 credit hours • Prerequisite: EDU 523.